DataWookie/exegetic-new-site/content/training/_index.md

 	</div>
 </div>

 These are the training courses we currently offer.
-If none of them meets your needs, then we'll build one to meet your precise requirements.
+If none of them meet your needs, then we'll build one to suit your precise requirements.
 Alternatively, we can mix and match components from existing courses.

+Have a look at our scheduled, upcoming courses <a href="https://training.exegetic.biz/">here</a>.

 <i class="fas fa-tag"></i> &mdash; a focused topic<br>
 <i class="fas fa-list"></i> &mdash; a course consisting of multiple topics